kvarak/dnd/docs/_Classes/feyblood.md

 | 15th | *control weather*
 | 17th | *ivy siege*

 ### Corrosive Ichor
-At 2nd level, you can spray corrosive ichor from your *thorn whip*.
+You can spray corrosive ichor from your *thorn whip*.
 When you hit a creature with your *thorn whip*, you can expend a spell slot to spray the target with ichor as a ***bonus action***, dealing additional acid damage to the target.

 The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st, to a maximum of 10d8.

 ###  Grasping Vines
-At 6th level, you gain the following benefits:
+You gain the following benefits:
 - You can cast the *speak with plants* spell at will.
 - Your *thorn whip’s* range increases to 45 ft, and the distance you can pull a target with it increases to 15 ft.
 - As a ***bonus action***, you can command your *entangle* or *spike growth* spells to move a number of feet equal to 5 × your Spark.

 ###  Natural Raiment
-At 10th level, you can cause plant matter to form a protective shell around you.
-As an action, you assume the form of a Shambling Mound (see page 270 of the Monster Manual) with hit points equal to 50 + your feyblood level.
+You can cause plant matter to form a protective shell around you.
+As an ***action***, you assume the form of a Shambling Mound (see page 270 of the Monster Manual) with hit points equal to 50 + your feyblood level.
 While in this form, you can not cast spells, with the exception of *thorn whip*.
 If your form is reduced to 0 hit points, you take the remainder of the damage.
 You can release the form as a free action.

 Once you use this feature, you can’t use it again until you complete a long rest.

 ###  We are the Vine
-At 14th level, your will extends to plants under your control.
+Your will extends to plants under your control.
 You gain the following benefits:
 - Plants created by your spells or charmed by you that you can see can serve as the origin of your *thorn whip*.
 - Your *thorn whip* deals additional acid damage equal to your Spark.
-- Your *thorn whip* can pull a willing creature up to 15 feet without harming them, without needing to make an attack roll.
+- Your *thorn whip* can pull a willing creature up to 15 ft without harming them, without needing to make an attack roll.